 The fun starts on May 16 when the colourful fishing boats of Steveston’s Fisherman’s Wharf start selling their freshly caught B.C. spot prawns straight from the vessels.
 There’ll be a party-like atmosphere on most days as visitors promenade along the floating dock and peruse the glistening bounty piled high on the gently bobbling boats.

 It’s a great chance to chat with friendly fishers, check out lots of additional catch-of-the-day seafood––look for octopus and spiky sea urchins––and also soak up the authentic heritage atmosphere of shoreline Steveston Village.
 The historic home of Canada’s largest commercial fishing fleet, Steveston has long been the heart and soul of the B.C. seafood sector.

-Hungry?
 Get out your calendar and book a table or two at some of these popular local restaurants.
-And be sure to add a Fisherman’s Wharf visit and some Cannery chef presentations to your plans at the same time.
-The very first Steveston Spot Prawn and Seafood Celebration is about to drop anchor, and you won’t want to miss the boat!
+And be sure to add a Fisherman’s Wharf visit, a Culinary Stage presentation and a fun Spot the Spot Prawn experience to your plans at the same time.
+The second annual Steveston Spot Prawn and Seafood Celebration is about to drop anchor, and you won’t want to miss the boat!

 Last Updated on June 1, 2023 by Tourism Richmond